520.546.3558

 1. How do you name a guardian for minor children in an estate plan?

-Parents of minor children should nominate guardians in a properly witnessed will.
+Parents of minor children should nominate guardians in a properly witnessed Will.
 In the event of death, when there is no surviving parent, the local probate court would be responsible for appointing a guardian for any surviving minor children.
-The person nominated in the will is the likely choice of the court, provided that the nominated person is willing and able to serve after a background check.
+The person nominated in the Will is the likely choice of the court, provided that the nominated person is willing and able to serve after a background check.

 2. What methods are available to give inheritance to a minor child?